-- 1. Multiple-Choice-questions requiring the selection of one of four responses to a short scenario. - Task-Based Simulations-short case studies that are used to assess knowledge and skills in a context approximating that found on the job through the use of realistic scenarios and tasks, and access to normally available and familiar resources.
+- 1. Multiple-Choice-questions requiring the selection of one of four responses to a short scenario. - 2.
+Task-Based Simulations-short case studies that are used to assess knowledge and skills in a context approximating that found on the job, through the use of realistic scenarios and tasks, and access to normally available and familiar resources.
+On the BEC exam the task-based simulations test writing skills.

 The multiple-choice questions are much like the ones that have constituted a majority of the CPA examination for years.
-And the good news is that these types of questions constitute about 60% of the Auditing and Attestation section.
+And the good news is that these types of questions constitute 85% of the BEC section.
+The BEC section has three simulations testing a candidate's writing skills.